 The Commonwealth Government has provided funding through Primary Health Networks to provide Psychological services for residents in Aged Care Homes.

-Better Place Australia is providing these services in the North and West Regions of Melbourne and on the Mornington Peninsula at no charge.
+Better Place Australia is providing these services in the North and West Regions of Melbourne and on the Mornington Peninsula, and the Geelong-Otway Region at no charge.

 We work closely and collaboratively with Aged Care Homes to support residents with low to mild diagnosed mental health conditions and/or those who are at risk of mental illness.
 This includes residents with dementia, anxiety, depression, social isolation, and new residents transitioning into Residential Aged Care Facilities.